jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 This document also clarifies processing of a CAA RRset that is not empty, but contains no issue or issuewild tags.

+This document removes the section titled "The CAA RR Type," merging it with "Mechanism" because the definitions were mainly duplicates.
+It moves the "Use of DNS Security" section into Security Considerations.
+It renames "Certification Authority Processing" to "Relevant Resource Record Set," and emphasizes the use of that term to more clearly define which domains are affected by a given RRset.

 #  IANA Considerations